Astrophysics (Index)About

 (the first red-giant phase of post-main-sequence stellar evolution)

 RGB stars are stars with a helium core that is not burning, surrounded by hydrogen undergoing fusion (a hydrogen-burning shell).
 (Only stars with a mass of about a half solar mass minimum undergo this stage: smaller stars, red dwarfs, keep mixing their helium and hydrogen by convection.)
-Spectrally, the RGB stars have become K-type stars or M-type stars, but are much more luminous than main sequence stars in those classes, with larger radii, i.e., giant stars or subgiants.
+Spectrally, the RGB stars have become K-type stars or M-type stars, but are much more luminous than main sequence stars in those classes, having larger radii, i.e., giant stars or subgiants.
 Their higher luminosity is due to their greater energy production, more than during their main-sequence phase, due to the region of hydrogen fusion being larger.
-Their energy production is within the main-sequence B-class range, but red giants grow much larger than B-type main-sequence stars.
-I assume that is because the less massive star has less gravity counteracting the same outward radiation pressure due to the "B-type luminosity".
-Given this larger size, the energy spreads out to a larger surface than that of a B-type main-sequence star, giving them a cooler photosphere and a redder color.
+Their energy production is within the main-sequence B-class range, but red giants grow much larger than B-class main-sequence stars, I assume due to the less massive star having less gravity counteracting the same outward radiation pressure due to the "B-class luminosity".
+Given this larger size, the energy spreads out to a larger surface than that of a B-class main-sequence star, giving them a cooler photosphere and a redder color.

 After the RGB phase, a helium burning phase begins, forming a horizontal grouping on the HRD termed the horizontal branch (HB).
-Among some of these helium-burning stars (those with substantial metallicity and which were of certain spectral classes during their main sequence) there is little variation in color during their helium-burning phase, and their grouping on the HRD is termed the red clump.
+Among some of these helium-burning stars (specifically, those with substantial metallicity and which were of certain spectral classes during their main sequence) there is little variation in color during their helium-burning phase, and their grouping on the HRD is termed the red clump.

 (star type,stellar evolution,H-R diagram)